Colburn Youth Orchestra (Maxim Eshkenazy Conducting)

 Conductor Maxim Eshkenazy was recently promoted to associate conductor of the Pacific Symphony, and also holds posts as music director of the Bakerfield Youth Orchestra and at the Colburn School in Los Angeles, where he leads both the Chamber and Youth Orchestras.
 He regularly guest conducts Bulgaria’s major orchestras, including the Sofia Philharmonic.
 Committed to the promotion of new music, Eshkenazy frequently programs and performs the music of contemporary composers.

-Presented as part of Sundays Live, a chamber-music series taking place every Sunday at LACMA.
+Presented as part of LACMA's Sundays Live, a weekly chamber music series.
 Check out the full schedule of upcoming concerts.